nilshen/Ocrean_8d_2025/README.md

 - [ ] setting up the game view
 - [ ] choose the characters: Spongebob/Patrick Star
-- [ ] setting up mouse move with bubble effect to follow
+- [X] setting up mouse move with the player to follow

 `Tuesday`
 - [ ] setting up the 2D assets & music volumn function